kkots/ggxrd_hitbox_overlay_2211/README.md

 - `dxsdk` - repository version of Microsoft's Direct3D 9 SDK.
 Needed for the `d3dx9.h` header file.
 The repo is included in this mod as a git submodule: <https://github.com/apitrace/dxsdk.git>

 - `libpng` - a PNG encoder library.
 This is needed for the transparent screenshotting functionality.
-You should statically link its 32-bit verion into this mod, it's sources are included in the mod directly (not as a submodule). libpng homepage: <http://www.libpng.org/pub/png/libpng.html>. libpng github repository: <https://github.com/pnggroup/libpng>
+You should statically link its 32-bit verion into this mod, it's included in the mod as a git submodule, pointing to my fork of it. libpng homepage: <http://www.libpng.org/pub/png/libpng.html>. libpng github repository: <https://github.com/pnggroup/libpng>.
+Fork repository: <https://github.com/kkots/libpng>

 - `zlib` - a compression library needed for libpng.
 You should statically link its 32-bit verion into this mod, it's included in the mod as a git submodule: <https://github.com/madler/zlib.git>

 - `imgui` - a graphical user interface library for C++.
 This is used to draw the mod's UI using Direct3D 9 API in the overlay, inside the game.
 The sources of imgui are included in this mod as a git submodule: <https://github.com/ocornut/imgui.git>.

-- `D3DCompiler_43.dll` (optionally D3DCompiler_47.dll) - used for compiling a custom pixel shader.
+- `D3DCompiler_43.dll` - used for compiling a custom pixel shader.
 A .LIB file for it, d3dcompiler.lib, is taken from Microsoft's legacy DirectX Software Development Kit and included in this project in the `d3d9` folder.
 The .LIB file allows the functions from the DLL to be used directly, without LoadLibraryA and GetProcAddress, and the DLL itself, which gets loaded by the mod on startup automatically, is shipped with Guilty Gear Xrd and resides in its Binaries\\Win32 folder.
-Optionally, the mod will try to load and use D3DCompiler_47.dll, if present, but if not, then revert to D3DCompiler_43.dll.

 - `D3DX9_43.dll` - used for matrix math.
 It is used by the project the exact same way as D3DCompiler_43.dll, and its .LIB file is d3dx9.lib.